 Location: Taupo, Waikato, North Island.

 2. Lake Wanaka

 A day out on the water is a popular pastime for Wanaka locals.
 Who can blame them when the lake is surrounded by awesome mountain scenery.
 There are a few kayaking options on the lake, but we recommend hiring a kayak for a self-guided tour of Lake Wanaka’s shoreline to find secluded beaches and more hidden gems.
+Alternatively, get a local guide to show you all the hot spots with Paddle Wanaka.
 Find more things to do in Wanaka in our 10 Wanaka Must-Dos.

 Location: Wanaka, Otago, South Island.

 3. Lake Mapourika

 With dark waters thanks to the tanins washed into the lake by the surrounding rainforest, Lake Mapourika displays vivid reflections.
 What’s more, those reflections are of the snow-capped mountains of the Southern Alps, including Aoraki Mt Cook and Mt Tasman!
 There are plenty of picture opportunities on this pristine lake near Franz Josef Glacier.
 A kayaking tour with Glacier Country Kayaks will take you down a hidden creek to a nature reserve known for its kiwi bird population.
 It’s one of the Franz Josef must-dos!